 Students are required to complete 22 credits that ensure they graduate college, career, and life ready.
 To learn more about the graduation requirements for the graduating class of 2024 and beyond, click here.

 The new graduation requirements allow students to earn Advanced Endorsements that align with their college, career, and life ready plan.
 To learn more about the South Dakota Graduation Requirements and Advanced Endorsements, click here.

 |Indicates a student has pursued coursework consistent with entranced requirements for postsecondary education.||Indicates a student has career experience in a concentrated area, based on academic and/or workplace experience and a related credential.||Indicates a student has pursued advanced rigorous, academic coursework consistent with 13-55-31.|

 Can students still choose electives?
 If so, how many each year?

-The number of elective credits will remain unchanged at 4.5 during grades 9-12.
+The number of elective credits will remain unchanged at 2.5 during grades 9-12.
 Students can take more credits than what is required by the Base Diploma.
 In fact, more than 80 percent of our current graduates have taken more credits than the state credit requirement.
-High school credit requirements will increase from 22 to 24 to account for the new academy credits.
-This will be effective for the graduating class of 2024 and beyond.